 1. Schedule a money date to help you monitor your money, revisit your goals and make intentional financial decisions.

-2. Start tracking your spending so you know exactly where your money is going.
+2. Change your relationship with money by tracking your spending so you know exactly where your money is going.

 But Keina, I’m not spending like I normally would!
 Yes, but you’re still spending money.
 Just because there has been a disruption in how you would normally spend money does not mean there’s not a need to track your expenses.
 I would argue that right now is a great time to start tracking your expenses so you can start to see how your spending habits have shifted in the last few weeks and make sure that the places you’re spending your money are the places you want it to go.
 A client who recently started tracking her expenses discovered over $200 in recurring subscriptions (that’s over $2400 annually) that did not serve their financial values or goals so she’s been able to use this money towards her goals.
 To get started tracking your money in just a few minutes a day, check out my financial habit tracker.

-I also recognize you might not know where to start or things may have shifted in such a way in the last few weeks that you could use an extra set of eyes on your finances.
+I also recognize you might not know where to start or things may have shifted in such a way that you could use an extra set of eyes on your finances.
 I invite you to schedule a call and apply to work with me.

 All the best,